-Everything You Need to Know about Your Child's Pediatrician: A Guide for Parents of Kids and Teens
+How to Choose and Build a Relationship with Your Child's Pediatrician: A Guide for Parents of Kids and Teens

 Children are not just miniature adults.
 They are individuals with bodies and minds that are always growing.

 From infancy to the teen years, they will change physically, mentally and emotionally.
 Through it all, it's important they get regular checkups and are cared for when sick or hurt.